araujo88/websocket-server/README.md

 # C-websocket-endpoint
-An application which uses C library socket.h to retrieve a HTTP request with response 200 and HTML data
+An application which uses the C library socket.h to retrieve a HTTP request with response 200 and HTML data.
+Must be compiled and run in Unix systems.
+From a terminal, compile using:
+ - gcc server.c -o server.o
+Run the application:
+ - ./server.o
+In any web browser, type any of the following addresses:
+ - localhost:9002
+ - 127.0.0.1:9002
+Then, the browser should display a page with the string "Hello from the server!".